Ballygawley, County Tyrone: Geography

 An American visitor in 1925 commented on the way the village was laid out: "...Ballygawley, which I found to be a village or settlement on two streets (or possibly on one street which turned at right angles to my left as I stood looking at the buildings when I came in sight of the place).
 It was a wide street, with excellent cement sidewalks not very wide, and the buildings came up flush with the sidewalks, and there were no alleys, driveways or paths between the buildings."

-It is a compact village around the ‘L’ shaped Main Street and Church Street, formerly Meeting House Street, with a second cluster of development to the southwest.
+It is a compact village around the L-shaped Main Street and Church Street, formerly Meeting House Street, with a second cluster of development to the southwest.
 The main cluster inholds most of the village's facilities; two primary schools, churches and a range of shops and services.
 The cluster of development to the southwest inholds a secondary school and housing.
-Ballygawley had a population of 642 at the 2001 Census.
+Ballygawley had a population of 642 at the 2001 census.

 History

 Ballygawley is also known as "Errigal-Kerogue" or "Errigal-Kieran", supposedly from the dedication of an ancient church to St. Kieran (Ciarán of Clonmacnoise).
-It was in the Clogher (barony), along the River Blackwater.
+It was in the barony of Clogher, along the River Blackwater.
 Some of the remains of the old church were known, and an ancient Franciscan friary, founded by Conn O'Neill, 1st Earl of Tyrone.
 In the churchyard was a large stone cross, and a holy well.